Top 5 Best Low Vision Watches

 Cons

-The Mens Timex Indiglo Watches make our list at number four with their feature-rich design that provides a wide range of benefits for low-vision wearers.
+The Men's Timex Indiglo Watches make our list at number 3 with their feature-rich design, which provides a wide range of benefits for low-vision wearers.
 Its convenient backlit illumination makes telling time in the dark or at night a much easier proposition, making this a great choice for users who need a watch for nighttime activities.
 Its expandable band configuration ensures a great fit for most users, facilitating personalized comfort for long periods of wear.

-This innovative Timex watch also offers larger black numbers on a white face that is easy to read in daylight hours.
-It conveniently provides day and date functionality that’s easy to adjust with the Quick Date/Quick Day feature, displaying the numeric digits of the date and the first three letters of the day.
-Stylishly designed with a durable stainless steel band and a chrome case in a silver aesthetic, this visual impairment watch is also water-resistant for added protection during wet weather or while washing dishes.
+This innovative Timex watch also offers larger black numbers on a white face that is easily read in daylight hours.
+It conveniently provides day and date functionality that’s easy to adjust with the Quick Date/Quick Day feature, displaying the date's numeric digits and the day's first three letters.
+Stylishly designed with a durable stainless steel band and a chrome case in a silver aesthetic, this visual impairment watch is water-resistant for added protection during wet weather or while washing dishes.

 Features & Benefits